keyboardio/Chrysalis/product-status.md

 ## Recent updates

+- Chrysalis will now back up your configuration as a download every time you update your firmware
 - "Report an issue" now provides system logs for reports
 - Corrections for some incorrect key identifiers, particularly for dynamic macros